xsh-lib/core/README.md

 About xsh and its libraries, check out [xsh document](https://github.com/alexzhangs/xsh)

-## Status
+## Requirements

+Tested with `base 3.2` on macOS High Sierra, but should be working on Linux.

-Currently this project is at version 0.x, and is unstable.
+This project is still at version 0.x, and should be considered immature.

 ## Installation